 Death on the High Seas Act

-The Death on the High Seas Act is a federal law that permits individuals whose family members died due to an accident beyond the territorial waters to sue the person or entity responsible for the accident.
+The Death on the High Seas Act is a federal law that permits the family members of an individual who died due to an accident beyond the territorial waters to sue the person or entity responsible for the accident.
 In instances where a merchant mariner passes away, not because of employer or coworker wrongdoing, but because of an act of a third party, a family member may sue the party responsible for the death under the Death on the High Seas Act.
-Suppose an individual dies because of employer or coworker wrongdoing and because of the acts of a third party.
-In that case, a family member may bring a lawsuit against the employer or coworker under the Jones Act and a lawsuit against the third party under the Death on the High Seas Act.
+Suppose that an individual dies because of employer or coworker wrongdoing and because of the acts of a third party.
+In such a case, a family member may bring a lawsuit against the employer or coworker under the Jones Act and a lawsuit against the third party under the Death on the High Seas Act.

 Back to top